camconrad/compensator/README.md

 # Compensator

 ## Overview
-Compensator is a delegate marketplace designed to enhance governance participation and efficiency in the Compound DAO.
-By creating a secure and transparent platform for vote delegation and compensation, Compensator addresses two critical challenges in decentralized governance: low voter turnout and lack of incentivization.
-These issues often undermine the legitimacy and effectiveness of governance outcomes.

-Compensator solves these challenges by enabling COMP holders to delegate vote power to in exchange for transparent rewards.
-Delegates, in turn, can attract more voting power by offering competitive compensation, fostering a vibrant and participatory governance ecosystem.
+Compensator is a delegate marketplace for the Compound DAO, designed to address low voter turnout and lack of incentivization in governance.
+It enables COMP holders to delegate voting power in exchange for transparent rewards, fostering greater participation in vote outcomes.
+Delegates attract voting power through competitive compensation, creating a vibrant and efficient governance ecosystem.

 ## Features